friendly-bits/geoblocker-bash/NOTES.md

 </details>

 7) The run, fetch and apply scripts write to syslog in case an error occurs.
 The run and fetch scripts also write to syslog upon success.
-To verify that cron jobs ran successfully, on Debian and derivatives run ```sudo cat /var/log/syslog | grep geoblocker-bash```
+To verify that cron jobs ran successfully, on Debian and derivatives run ```sudo cat /var/log/syslog | grep geoblocker-bash```.
+On other distributions, you may need to figure out how to access the syslog.

 8) If you want support for ipv6, please let me know using the Issues tab, and I may consider implementing it.